 A magnetron in the microwave oven produces microwaves.
-The microwaves move into the oven where they contact the food.
+The microwaves move into the area under the oven floor.
+There they bounce off the mixing antenna into the oven where they contact the food.

-Microwaves pass through most glass. paper, and plastics without heating them so food absorbs the energy.
+Microwaves pass through most glass, paper, and plastics without heating them so food absorbs the energy.
 Microwaves bounce off metal pans so food does not absorb the energy.